-September 2018 – In the medical journal Clinic Toxicology (4), Philippe Hantson, MD, Ph.D., published his findings on toxic metals and their possible impact on Dilated cardiomyopathy (an enlarged heart).
+September 2018 – In the medical journal Clinic Toxicology (11), Philippe Hantson, MD, Ph.D., published his findings on toxic metals and their possible impact on Dilated cardiomyopathy (an enlarged heart).
 Dr. Hantson suggests that enlarged heart is a frequent disease responsible for 40-50% of cases of heart failure.
 Idiopathic cardiomyopathy (heart disease that does not have a definitive cause, no history of high cholesterol, hypertension or other risk factors) maybe caused by various factors related to toxic causes including metals.
 He suggested:

 Cobalt-related cardiomyopathy probably results from interference with energy production and contractile (the ability of the heart to contract) mechanisms, but additional factors (nutrition, hypothyroidism) are often required.

-- Antimony a metal frequently used as an alloy in tin and lead may cause lethal oxidative stress and cell death mediated by elevation in intra-cellular calcium.
+Antimony a metal frequently used as an alloy in tin and lead may cause lethal oxidative stress and cell death mediated by elevation in intra-cellular calcium.

-- Proposed mechanisms for mercury toxicity include glutathione depletion.
+Proposed mechanisms for mercury toxicity include glutathione depletion.
 Glutathione depletion has been linked to heart failure progression.
 Production of reactive oxygen species and its impact on mutation and toxic damage to DNA, and interruption in selenium-dependent endogenous enzymatic reactions, (a valuable anti-oxidant resource).

 Dr. Hantson concluded that the mechanisms behind toxic cardiomyopathy are complex and multifactorial but include interference with myocardial cell bioenergetics and intracellular calcium handling, the generation of ROS (see below), neurohormonal stress (Ventricular failure that result in vasoconstriction,) and induction of apoptosis (heart cell death).

-The TACT findings on heavy metals.
+The TACT (The Trial to Assess Chelation Therapy) findings on heavy metals.

-In August 2018, TACT researchers lead by Gervasio A. Lamas, MD of Columbia University Division of Cardiology at Mount Sinai Medical Center, Miami Beach, (5) found that while essential metals are crucial in maintaining cellular homeostasis (the balance that allows cells to function normally), excessive exposure may lead to metal-induced toxicity by increasing production of reactive oxygen species (ROS).
+In August 2018, TACT researchers lead by Gervasio A. Lamas, MD of Columbia University Division of Cardiology at Mount Sinai Medical Center, Miami Beach, (11) found that while essential metals are crucial in maintaining cellular homeostasis (the balance that allows cells to function normally), excessive exposure may lead to metal-induced toxicity by increasing production of reactive oxygen species (ROS).

 ROS is a complicated actor in our immune system that science has spent generations trying to understand.
 ROS is a mild mannered chemical compound that goes about its business sending chemical signals that helps cells maintain its homeostasis.
 However, ROS is also our immune system’s hired assassin, it is a killer of cells that ROS finds threatening to the normal balance of cellular life.
 When toxic metals are present, ROS can “overdeploy,”and overwhelm and deplete the cell’s intrinsic antioxidant defenses leading to oxidative stress.
 This leads to an inflammatory response implicated in cardiovascular disease.